SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 **Adding lines of other tables** using the `LINES OF` addition to the `VALUE` operator.
 > **💡 Note**<br>
-> Without the `BASE` addition, the existing content are deleted.
+> Without the `BASE` addition, the existing content is deleted.
 It is assumed that the line type of the source table is compatible with that of the target table.
 ``` abap
 itab = VALUE #( ( comp1 = a comp2 = b ...)
                 ( comp1 = a comp2 = b ...)